BRIght Futures Prize Request for Proposals

 • Winners from the previous two BRIght Futures cycles are not eligible to apply.

-• If chosen as a finalist, applicants MUST be available to help in the preparation of any relevant promotional materials/events; MUST be available to attend the prep call for finalists and; MUST be available to present virtually at the final presentations (September 12, 2024) and the BRI Research Oversight Committee (June 20, 2024).
+• If chosen as a finalist, applicants MUST be available to help in the preparation of any relevant promotional materials/events; MUST be available to attend the prep call for finalists and; MUST be available to present virtually at the live pitch session (July 22, 2025, 11:30 – 1:00pm) and the final presentations (September 8, 2025).
 While we will try to be flexible based on circumstances, please do not apply if you know you will not be able to commit to these dates/time frames.

 Review Criteria